-Our team has had such experience performing on high speed PCB design projects.
-So, we decided to write this article not only to underscore the relevance of its topic but also to share our personal experience and give first-hand recommendations which could be helpful to designers who make their first steps in exploring the area of high speed PCB design.
+Our team has already had such experience performing on high speed PCB design projects.
+So we decided to write this article to underscore the relevance of its topic and share our personal experience.

 First of all, let us clarify what high speed PCB design is.
-To make it simple, please find below a list of characteristic features and if you can tick at least one of them, then you encounter what we are actually discussing in this article.
+To make it simple, check a list of characteristic features below.
+If you can tick at least one of them, you know what we are talking about in this article.

-To sum up, high speed PCB design is applied to devices with PCBs working at high frequencies with the use of high speed interfaces where the amount of data and speed of its transfer mean the world.
+To sum up, high speed PCB design is applied to devices with PCBs working at high frequencies with the use of high speed interfaces.
+With that, the amount of data and speed of its transfer mean the world.

-This picture illustrates a part of high speed PCB design which was developed for a home automation system project.
+This picture illustrates a part of high speed PCB design developed by our engineers for a home automation system.
 Our team managed to meet all the challenges and achieved great results in the development of a tablet-style smart home head unit.